spotify/ratatool/ratatool-sampling/README.md

 BigSampler also provides some helper functions for usage in a Scio pipeline.
 These are provided for GenericRecord, TableRow, and Protobuf Messages.

+Here is the example for Protobuf.
+There is also `sampleAvro` and `sampleBigQuery` defined with similar signatures.
 ```scala
 /**
 * Sample wrapper function for Avro GenericRecord